 Situation 2: Removing a Family Member or Another Loved One from Your Home

 Perhaps you are dealing with a drug addict spouse or child living in your home.
 This may make the situation more complex, as you have more emotionally attachments to them.
+Due to the emotional attachment involved with children we have developed a guide on how to let go to a drug addict son.
 It is possible to remove them legally from your home, though.

 Below are some steps you can follow: